 Here are some of the benefits of using specific sales team roles:

-• Improved customer experience - customers interact with the right sales rep for the stage they are at in the buying process.
+- Improved customer experience - customers interact with the right sales rep at the stage of the buying process they are in.

 14 Sales Team Roles